The Very Best Of Prince

 Warner Bros.
 Records

-Prince’s second greatest hits compilation to be released by Warner Brothers, The Very Best Of Prince therefore contains only songs during his time and under that label (1979-1991) and are tracked in their chronological order of release.
-It is certified Platinum by the RIAA.
-The album originally peaked on the Billboard charts at 66, however, hit the number 1 spot in the week following Prince’s death in 2016, and became the 8th biggest selling album in the US that year.
+Prince’s second greatest hits compilation to be released by Warner Brothers, The Very Best Of Prince therefore contains only the songs recorded during his tenure with that label (1979-1991) and are tracked in their chronological order their original release.
+The album is certified Platinum by RIAA, peaking on the Billboard charts at 66.
+It re-entered the in 2016, hitting the number 1 spot in the week following Prince’s death and became the 8th biggest selling album in the US that year.

-Due to his embittered dispute with his former label, Prince rescheduled his entire One Nite Alone… Tour so that could not to be construed to endorse or promote the release of The Very Best Of Prince.
-The most represented albums on the compilation are Purple Rain and Diamonds And Pearls, featuring four songs apiece.
-For You and Batman are the only albums during the period covered that are not represented.
-The omission of Batdance from Batman, a chart topping hit single, is the result of licensing restrictions of the comic book trademark.
+Due to his embittered dispute with his former label, Prince rescheduled his entire One Nite Alone… Tour so that it could not be construed to endorse or promote Warners’ release of The Very Best Of Prince.
+The most represented albums on this compilation are Purple Rain and Diamonds And Pearls, featuring four songs apiece.
+For You and Batman are the only albums during the period covered not to be represented.
+The omission of Batdance from Batman, albeit a chart topping hit single, is the result of licensing restrictions of the comic book trademark.

 - Warner Bros.
 Records